COVID-19 VACCINE ROLLOUT STRATEGY FAQ

 During phases two and three the same programmes will be used, with the addition of vaccinations at public primary healthcare facilities.

-DO INDIVIDUALS HAVE TO PAY FOR THE VACCINE?
 For insured individuals, funding will be derived from their medical schemes and administered for free at the point of service.
 Uninsured individuals will be funded by Government and the vaccination will be free at the point of service.

-WILL COVID-19 VACCINES PROVIDE LONG-TERM PROTECTION?
 Presently it is too early to know if COVID-19 vaccines will provide long-term disease protection, as additional research needs to be conducted.
 However, the data available suggests that most individuals who recover from COVID-19 develop an immune response that provides some period of protection against reinfection.
 How strong this protection is and how long it lasts, is not yet clear.

-HOW QUICKLY COULD COVID-19 VACCINES STOP THE PANDEMIC?
 Several factors will determine the impact of vaccines on the COVID-19 pandemic.
 These factors include the effectiveness of the vaccines; how quickly they are approved, manufactured, and delivered; and how many individuals are vaccinated.
 The vaccines are likely to prevent large outbreaks once two thirds of the population (approximately 40million people) are immune which will take many months to achieve.

-*Herd immunity – Infectious diseases spread easily and entire communities can rapidly become infected.
+*Population-immunity – Infectious diseases spread easily and entire communities can rapidly become infected.
 If a high percentage of the community is vaccinated, it is difficult for the disease to spread.
 This is known as ‘herd immunity’ and is especially crucial for those most vulnerable, who are unable to receive certain vaccines.

 *COVAX is a global alliance bringing together governments, global health organisations, manufacturers, scientists, the private sector, civil society and philanthropy, to provide innovative and equitable access to COVID-19 vaccines.
 This will ensure that individuals across the globe, regardless of financial or societal status, will have access to COVID-19 vaccines once available.